lino-framework/book/docs/specs/bevats.rst

 ==================== ================================== =========== =========== ================ =========
 <BLANKLINE>

-A declaration in general moves the sum of all those little amounts of due VAT in account 4510 into another account, which means that now we have no more "due VAT to declare" but now we have a "debth towards the tax office".
+A declaration in general moves the sum of all those little amounts of due VAT in account 4510 into another account, which means that now we have no more "due VAT" to declare but now we have a "debth towards the tax office".
 From that point on a VAT declaration behaves and is handled like a purchase invoice which needs to get paid in time.
 That will be described in :doc:`finan`.

-We can verify that the VAT declaration did the correct sum by looking at the history of 4510 of that month:
+We can verify that the VAT declaration did the correct sum by looking at the history of 4510 for that month:

 >>> acc = ledger.Account.get_by_ref("4510")
 >>> rt.show(ledger.MovementsByAccount, acc,